ronyldo12/workerpool/README.md

 ## Workpool - A simple way to create a pool of workers that can receive differents types of tasks and execute it concurrently

-This workpool is simple to use and allow you creat differents type of taks and execute all of then in the same worker pool.
-To do that, you need to creat tasks sctucts the is compatible with Task interface.
+This is simple to use and allow you create differents type of tasks and execute all of then in the same worker pool.
+To do that, you need to create tasks structs that is compatible with Task interface.

-Also, you can set how many works will be created.
+Also, you can set how many workers will be created.
 It mean that you can configure how many tasks are executed in the same time.

 ## How it work?

-The pool will create workers and when all of workers are busy another tasks will wait.
-When some worker became idle, it will receive the task and execute until all tasks be executed.
+The pool will create workers and when all of workers are busy anothers tasks will wait it be idle.
+When some worker become idle, it will receive the task and execute.
+It will happen until all tasks be executed.

 ## Installation
 To install this package, you need to setup your Go workspace.
 The simplest way to install the library is to run: